picosonic/js13k-2022/README.md

 # To do list
 - [ ] Day / night transition
-- [ ] Parallax scrolling, with clouds or stars
 - [ ] State machine
 - [ ] Menu system
 - [ ] Completion screen